sebastiantramontana/Vitraux/ARCHITECTURE.md

      - Skip if unchanged (when change tracking enabled).
      - Efficient loops for collections (add, reuse, remove).
    - Invokes DOM helpers (text, html, attributes, structural insertions).
+3. Event Handling Code:
+   - Generates the JavaScript needed to register event handlers for mapped Actions.
+   - Handlers optionally gather parameters from the DOM and invoke the .NET ActionDispatcher.
+   - Can be cached and reused across sessions when version-based caching is enabled.

 The runtime wraps update code with:
 ```javascript